-The incentive auction process would have three components.
+The proposed incentive auction process would have three components.
 First, the FCC would conduct a reverse auction by which each television broadcaster may choose to retain its rights to a 6 MHz channel of spectrum or volunteer, in return for payment, to relinquish all of the station's spectrum by surrendering its license; relinquish the right to some of its spectrum and thereafter share spectrum with another station; or modify its UHF channel license to a VHF channel license.
 Second, in order to accommodate the spectrum reallocated to new users, the FCC will "repack" the remaining television broadcast spectrum, which may require certain television stations that did not participate in the reverse auction to modify their transmission facilities, including requiring such stations to operate on different channels.
 The FCC has solicited comments on various aspects of the repacking and reimbursement process.
-The FCC is authorized to reimburse station broadcast spectrum, to make reasonable efforts to preserve a station's coverage area and population served.
-Also, the FCC is prohibited from requiring a station to move involuntarily from the UHF band to the VHF band or from the high VHF band to the low VHF band.
+The FCC is authorized to reimburse stations for reasonable relocation costs up to a total across all stations of \$1.75 billion.
+Congress directed the FCC, when repacking television broadcast spectrum, to make reasonable efforts to preserve a station's coverage area and population served.
+The FCC is prohibited from requiring a station to move involuntarily from the UHF band to the VHF band or from the high VHF band to the low VHF band.
 The statute does not protect low power stations in the repacking process.
-Third, the FCC would conduct a forward auction of the relinquished spectrum to new users.
-The FCC must complete the reverse auction and the forward auction by September 30, 2022, and has announced that as of now it intends to conduct the auction during 2015.
+The FCC would conduct a forward auction of the relinquished spectrum to new users.
+The FCC must complete the reverse auction and the forward auction by September 30, 2022, and has announced that as of now it intends to accept applications for the auction in late 2015 and commence the auction in early 2016.